A Coronavirus Refugee Crisis Looms in Nigeria | OZY

 “They are incredibly vulnerable and there is literally nothing anyone can do once this hits,” says Dr. Ayoade Alakija, Nigeria’s former chief humanitarian coordinator for the Emergency Coordination Center who has a degree in epidemiology and infectious diseases.
 “There are very limited medical facilities in [northeastern Nigeria] and certainly no intensive care facilities of piped oxygen … [but] the greatest problem is the large number of humanitarian workers floating in and out of Maiduguri — from the U.S., EU, U.K., etc. Those for now are the most likely vectors and are highly mobile,” she explains.

-So far, Nigeria has had only eight confirmed coronavirus cases and no fatalities.
+So far, Nigeria has had only twelve confirmed coronavirus cases.
 Rounds of testing have been conducted at its airports, but Africa’s most populous country is notorious for its porous land and sea borders.
-Nigeria, Niger and Chad have not yet locked down their borders.
+Nigeria and Niger have not yet locked down their borders.

 Abdulkadir adds that advocacy and awareness about frequently washing hands with soap and general personal hygiene are being introduced.
 Arrangements to supply masks to the camps are ongoing.
 “In the event of any large-scale outbreak, we will have support from ICRC [International Committee of the Red Cross] and [the] Nigerian Red Cross,” he says.
 “Nigeria has done a lot regarding detection via airlines, tracking index cases from countries of origin.
 If any country with land borders with Nigeria becomes a very bad case, we may have a lot more danger on our hands.”